Boston: Economy

 A global city, Boston is ranked among the top 30 most economically powerful cities in the world.
 Encompassing $610 billion, the Greater Boston metropolitan area has the eighth-largest economy in the country and 16th-largest in the world.

 Boston's colleges and universities exert a significant impact on the regional economy.
 Boston attracts more than 350,000 college students from around the world, who contribute more than US$4.8 billion annually to the city's economy.
 The area's schools are major employers and attract industries to the city and surrounding region.
 The city is home to a number of technology companies and is a hub for biotechnology, with the Milken Institute rating Boston as the top life sciences cluster in the country.
 Boston receives the highest absolute amount of annual funding from the National Institutes of Health of all cities in the United States.

 Boston is considered highly innovative for a variety of reasons, including the presence of academia, access to venture capital, and the presence of many high-tech companies.
-The Route 128 corridor and Greater Boston continue to be a major center for venture capital investment, and high technology remains an important sector.
+The Route 128 corridor and Greater Boston continue to be a major center for venture capital investment, and high technology remains an important sector with nearly 5,000 startup companies.
+In the late 2010s to the 2020s, the city has been a center of artificial intelligence.